 Stephanie acts in a range of commodities disputes, including FOB and CIF sales of commodities such as coal, wheat and oil.
 Illustrative cases include:

-Stephanie has also undertaken drafting and advocacy in respect of a number of road transport disputes, including CMR claims and claims under RHA standard terms.
-In addition, she has been instructed in cases involving goods lost or damaged during household removals.
+Stephanie has also undertaken drafting and advocacy in respect of a number of road transport disputes, including CMR claims and claims under RHA standard terms (see also under Commercial Disputes).

-Stephanie regularly accepts instructions in this core area of Chambers' work.
-She has undertaken advisory and drafting work as well as advocacy on behalf of a number of major airlines, tour operators and airports.
+Stephanie has significant experience of both aviation and travel work, having undertaken advisory and drafting work as well as advocacy on behalf of a number of major airlines, tour operators and airports.
 Her experience relates to a broad range of issues, from personal injury, baggage and delay claims under the Montreal Convention, the denied boarding (EC Reg 261/2004) and reduced mobility (EC Reg 1107/2006) regulations, personal injury claims against airports and tour operators, the Package Travel Regulations, and general contractual issues, such as disputes under ground handling agreements and agreements between airlines and airports.
 Stephanie has appeared as sole counsel for airlines, tour operators or airports in a number of County Court fast and multi-track personal injury trials and in High Court disputes.

 Illustrative cases include: